 However, too many patients are given these drugs: Some studies suggest that it’s between 50 and 75 percent of hospitalized patients.
 And many are wrongly sent home with prescriptions for the drugs.
 They may keep taking them for weeks or months.

 The drugs kill off healthy bacteria in the gut.
 People taking these drugs are twice as likely to get a harmful infection called C. diff (short for Clostridium difficile).
 It causes severe diarrhea and is hard to treat with antibiotics.
 People taking the drugs are also more likely to get pneumonia.

 Risky practices can cost a lot.

 - About 40 percent of people who wrongly take ulcer drugs in the hospital go home with prescriptions—which cost hundreds of dollars per year.

 - Each year, catheter-related UTIs add hundreds of millions of dollars to the national healthcare bill.

 Each day that you or someone you care about is in the hospital, ask the nurses and physicians if a catheter in place is still needed.
 The risk of infection rises greatly if a catheter is in for more than two days.
 There are other ways to measure urine.
 And adult pads can be used for bladder control problems.
 For males, a “condom catheter,” fitted outside the penis, is a good option.

-If you or your loved one is taking acid-suppressing medication, ask if the patient has a high risk for a stress ulcer.
+If you, or someone you love or care for, is taking acid-suppressing medicine, ask if the patient has a high risk for a stress ulcer.